-a) When evaluating uses not explicitly mentioned in the compatible use table, determine whether the use is appropriate within a Conservation: Trail-based Recreation area if the use can be wholly contained within the width of the trail.
+When evaluating uses not explicitly mentioned in the compatible activities table, determine whether the use is appropriate within a Conservation: Trail-based Recreation area if the use can be wholly contained within the width of the trail.

-- Evaluate all infrastructure and structures with the following criteria to evaluate whether the infrastructure is appropriate within a Conservation: Trail-based Recreation area: - + The infrastructure is required to ensure visitor safety. - + The infrastructure provides an important engineering function (e.g. improves drainage or slope stability). - + The infrastructure uses the least intrusive method for achieving the desired purpose. - + The infrastructure protects habitats, species, landscapes, vegetation, and landforms. - + The infrastructure provides space to rest, repair equipment, or take a break without blocking the trail for other users. - + The infrastructure connects or provides the opportunity to create a recreational - + The infrastructure provides a direct link to facilitate active transportation or fills a gap in the larger trail network.
+- b) Evaluate all infrastructure and structures with the following criteria to evaluate whether the infrastructure is appropriate within a Conservation: Trail-based Recreation area: - + The infrastructure is required to ensure visitor safety. - The infrastructure provides an important engineering function (e.g. improves drainage or slope stability). - + The infrastructure uses the least intrusive method for achieving the desired purpose. - + The infrastructure protects habitats, species, landscapes, vegetation, and landforms. - + The infrastructure provides space to rest, repair equipment, or take a break without blocking the trail for other users. - + The infrastructure connects or provides the opportunity to create a recreational circuit. - + The infrastructure provides a direct link to facilitate active transportation or fills a gap in the larger trail network.

-Use Conservation: Trail-based Recreation areas as a transition zone to separate intensive uses from Preservation areas, whenever possible.
+- c) Use Conservation: Trail-based Recreation areas as a transition zone to separate intensive uses from Preservation areas, whenever possible. - d) Apply the principles of leave no trace for any uses that require flagging or pin markings, in order to minimize impacts to wildlife.

-- Restore and/or rehabilitate areas that have been degraded due to excessive use (e.g. habitats adjacent to trail alignments, or erosion prone slopes). - Restore trails that have been permanently closed.
+- e) Restore and/or rehabilitate areas that have been degraded due to excessive use (e.g. habitats adjacent to trail alignments, or erosion prone slopes). - f) Restore trails that have been permanently closed.

-Place interpretive displays along trails to highlight important historic and cultural sites.
+g) Place interpretive displays along trails to highlight important historic and cultural sites.

-- Accommodate multiple trail-based recreational uses year-round. - Work with user groups and organizations (e.g. mountain biking, cross-country skiing) to find suitable trail locations to support an enjoyable experience, and to seek opportunities for shared management where appropriate. - Provide seating along trails, where feasible, to provide places to rest, take in views or scenery, and enjoy the natural setting. - Limit river access to designated launch areas.
+- h) Accommodate multiple trail-based recreational uses year-round. - Work with user groups and organizations (e.g. mountain biking, cross-country skiing) to find suitable trail locations to support an enjoyable experience, and to seek opportunities for shared management where appropriate. - j) Provide seating along trails, where feasible, to provide places to rest, take in views or scenery, and enjoy the natural setting. - k) Limit river access to designated launch areas.

-- k) Provide a well-connected trail network that supports active transportation connectivity and accessibility within the System. - Employ every reasonable effort, including, but not limited to, engineering solutions and/ or alternative alignments, to minimize the extent of disturbance from the development of trails. - m) Weave trails around existing vegetation or important sites and ecological features to reduce their overall footprint and disturbance to vegetation.
+- I) Provide a well-connected trail network that supports active transportation connectivity and accessibility within the System. - m) Employ every reasonable effort, including, but not limited to, engineering solutions and/or alternative alignments, to minimize the extent of disturbance from the development of trails.

-- n) Apply caution when finalizing the alignment of paved trails to avoid ecologically sensitive areas due to the larger extent of disturbance relative to non-paved trails. - o) Create a variety of trail experiences for different purposes, users, routes, and destinations. - p) Separate slower and faster-moving uses through designated trails, as appropriate, to minimize conflict and facilitate an enjoyable experience for different users. - q) Implement and enforce trail closures to minimize the impact of human overuse, erosion and human-wildlife conflicts, where necessary. - r) During site-specific planning, designate trails specifically for certain uses (e.g. mountain biking, horseback riding, walking) if appropriate.
+- Neave trails around existing vegetation or important sites and ecological features to reduce their overall footprint and disturbance to vegetation. - o) Apply caution when finalizing the alignment of paved trails to avoid ecologically sensitive areas due to the larger extent of disturbance relative to non-paved trails. - p) Create a variety of trail experiences for different purposes, users, routes, and destinations. - q) Separate slower and faster-moving uses through designated trails, as appropriate, to minimize conflict and facilitate an enjoyable experience for different users. - r) Implement and enforce trail closures to minimize the impact of human overuse, erosion and human-wildlife conflicts, where necessary. - s) During site-specific planning, designate trails specifically for certain uses (e.g. mountain biking, horseback riding, walking) if appropriate.

-s) Do not permit permanent commercial uses.
+t) Do not permit permanent commercial uses.

-t) Provide educational signage and enforcement measures to minimize disturbance to wildlife from inappropriate behaviour in Conservation areas (e.g. cautioning against loud activities, littering, or interacting with wildlife).
+Provide educational signage and enforcement measures to minimize disturbance to wildlife from inappropriate behaviour in Conservation areas (e.g. cautioning against loud activities, littering, or interacting with wildlife).

-- u) Ensure trail maintenance is tailored to the type of trail. - v) At the top-of-bank, ensure that stormwater run-off is directed to the stormwater system instead of allowing it to flow down the river valley or ravines. - w) Maintain the existing vegetation understory around trails to provide shelter for wildlife.
+- v) Ensure trail maintenance is tailored to the type of trail. - w) At the top-of-bank, ensure that stormwater run-off is directed to the stormwater system instead of allowing it to flow down the river valley or ravines. - x) Maintain the existing vegetation understory around trails to provide shelter for wildlife.